remix-run/remix/docs/guides/single-fetch.md

 ### Returned Responses

 With Single Fetch, you no longer need to return `Response` instances and can just return your data directly via naked object returns.
 Therefore, the `json`/`defer` utilities should be considered deprecated when using Single Fetch.
 These will remain for the duration of v2 so you don't need to remove them immediately.
-They will likely be removed in the next major version, so we recommend remove them incrementally between now and then.
+They will likely be removed in the remix major version, so we recommend remove them incrementally between now and then.

 For v2, you may still continue returning normal `Response` instances and their `status`/`headers` will take effect the same way they do on document requests (merging headers via the `headers()` function).